ACOUSTIC TRIANGLE

 use the best microphones, the best recording equipment and the finest

-engineers (Bob Whitney, for the latest two).
+engineers (Bob Whitney, for the latest three).
 In post-production we use

 absolutely no electronic reverb.
 For each recording we placed